QVRE/Elafri/README.md

 not have to deal with any troubles that may come from those, may that be having to deal with a very big and complex library.
-Elafri will provide Graphics and Text output, Keyboard and Mouse support, Audio generation and playback and a package manager for easily wrapping up and saving a lot of different data into a single file
+Elafri will provide Graphics and Text output, Keyboard and Mouse support, Audio playback and a package manager for easily wrapping up and saving a lot of different data into a single file

 #### People who can most benefit are those who: